scheinem/MSCMoreOptionTableViewCell/README.md

 }
 ```

-If you are using **Storyboards** in your project then take a look at the demo project which includes an working example using a **Storyboard**.
+If you are using **Storyboards** in your project then take a look at the demo project which includes a working example using a **Storyboard**.

 ## Add to your project